l7mp/stunner-helm/helm/stunner-prometheus/README.md

 helm install prometheus .
 ```

-The helm chart creates the namespace `monitoring` and installs Prometheus along with the prometheus-operator, and Grafana.
+The helm chart creates the namespace `monitoring` and installs Prometheus along with prometheus-operator, and Grafana.

 > [!NOTE]
-> You can also install node-exporter by adding `--set nodeExporter.create=true` to the install command.
+> You can also install [node-exporter](https://github.com/prometheus/node_exporter) by adding `--set nodeExporter.create=true` to the install command.

 ## Help